Inclusionary Housing Program

 VIH Development Process

-• Once an Application is complete, based on all necessary review, the developer or owner may enter into a regulatory agreement with HPD.
-The fully executed, regulatory agreement must be recorded against the property containing the affordable units, for as long as the density bonus is in use, as a restriction running with the land.
+• Once an application is complete, based on all necessary review, the developer or owner must enter into a regulatory agreement with HPD.
+The fully executed regulatory agreement must be recorded against the property containing the affordable units, for as long as the density bonus is in use, as a restriction running with the land.

-• Upon completion of the affordable housing, HPD will issue certificate(s) that state the amount affordable floor area generated.
-Thereafter DOB may issue a certificate of occupancy for a project using density bonus generated by this affordable floor area.
+• Upon completion of the affordable housing construction, HPD will issue certificate(s) that state the amount of affordable floor area generated.
+Thereafter, DOB may issue a certificate of occupancy for a project using density bonus generated by this affordable floor area.

 VIH Fee Payment

-• A one hundred dollar deposit ($100) is required upon submission of an Application, to be applied towards the following filing fee;
+• A one-hundred-dollar fee ($100) is required upon submission of an Application;

 Privately Financed Affordable Senior Housing (PFASH)